 You will have to make some hard decisions in the amount of money you are spending, and what you spend your money on.

 The earth and weather cycles are changing.
 Climate change is a huge contributing factor.
 Natural disasters such as avalanches, floods, earthquakes, and drought can pose threats to the stability of your retreat center.

 For example, Blue Osa is a beach-front yoga retreat.
 One of the big issues we currently face is rising sea levels.
-To date, we have lost 10 meters of our property in the last nine years due to this phenomena.
-However, we do not face issues such as hurricanes and other natural disasters beach front resorts typically face.
+To date, we have lost 10 meters of our property in the last nine years due to this phenomenon.
+However, we do not face issues such as hurricanes and other natural disasters beachfront resorts typically face.

 7. Travel is a big part of your business.